 Almost 60% of international university students in Canada in 2019 worked toward bachelor’s degrees.
 Among Iranian students, that number was just 14.7%.
 More than half of Iranian university students in Canada last year were master’s students, and over 30% were doctoral students—around two and four times the all-countries average, respectively.

-Iranian nationals are much more likely to be approved for a student visa as graduate students than undergraduate students.
+Iranian nationals are much more likely to be approved for a student visa1 as graduate students than undergraduate students.
 But they are also applying to study in Canada at a much higher rate for graduate programs.
 Part of this may reflect the different approval rates.
 Iranian students can see that they’re much more likely to be approved as graduate students, and are thus less likely to undertake the time and expense of applying as undergraduates.

 However, this trend may also reflect the desirability of Iranian graduate students in Canada.
 Canadian graduate schools have long marketed themselves to Iranian students.
 They recognize that Iran’s post-secondary system is strong, with world-class institutions such as the University of Tehran and Sharif University of Technology turning out large numbers of STEM graduates, in particular.